zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

 * trace <bool> - Print out full stack trace on errors.
 * broadcast-mode <mode> - Write transaction broadcast mode to use (one of: `sync`, `async`, `block`. `block` is default).

-In order to connect the CLI to the DC Ledger Demo Pool, the following parameters should be used:
+In order to connect the CLI to a DC Ledger Network (Chain), the following parameters should be used:

-* `dclcli config chain-id dclchain`
+* `dclcli config chain-id <chain-id>` - `<chain-id>` defines the Network you want to connect to
+    * Use `dcl-test-net-chain` if you want to connect to persistent Test Net
+    * A full list of available persistent chains can be found in [Persistent Chains](../deployment/persistent_chains) where every sub-folder matches the corresponding chain-id.
 * `dclcli config output json` - Output format (text/json).
 * `dclcli config indent true` - Add indent to JSON response.
 * `dclcli config trust-node false` - Verify proofs for node responses.
-* `dclcli config node <ip address>` - Address of a node to connect.
+* `dclcli config node <address>` - Address of a node to connect.
-Choose one of the listed in `persistent_peers.txt` file.
-Example: `tcp://18.157.114.34:26657`.
+    * Example: `tcp://18.157.114.34:26657`.
+    * The IP address there is the IP of one of the nodes from the Network you are going to connect to.
+    * One of the persistent peer's IP can be used here
+    * A list of persistent peer IPs for persistent networks (such as the Test Net) can be found in the corresponding subfolders within [Persistent Chains](../deployment/persistent_chains).

 ## Getting Account